-- Psychological harm - Professional misconduct that may involve reportable conduct - ✤ Any act of violence that occurs in the presence of a student - Sexual misconduct that occurs in the presence of a student
+- Physical assault - Sexual assault or sexual misconduct - Psychological harm - Professional misconduct that may involve reportable conduct - ❖ Any act of violence that occurs in the presence of a student - ❖ Sexual misconduct that occurs in the presence of a student

 The Principal or the Principal's delegate will report immediately relevant child protection issues to the Department of Communities and Justice.
 Any guidelines supplied by the Office of the Children's Guardian in relation to the Children's Guardian Act 2019 must be followed.
 Any relevant disciplinary proceedings will be notified to the Office of the Children's Guardian on completion.